HussainAther/philosophy/neurophilosophy/reductionism.md

 The same way switches in a computer govern the way it functions, a functionalist theory may believe that our physical phenomena of what goes on in the brain may govern behavior and actions.

-If mental states and processes are functinoal, we can understand how to solve problems, think, reason, and perform similar actions by their functional organization.
+One may argue that, if mental states and processes are functional, we can understand how to solve problems, think, reason, and perform similar actions by their functional organization.
+Neuroscientific methods of reasoning and theory need to focus on functional systems with knowledge of minutiae for other significant areas such as for neuropsychiatric disorders.
+Cognitive scientists determine the functional or cognitive theory of mind while neuroscientists figure out the pyhsical devices that instantiate the cognitive "program."
+Computational psychology is an autonomous science.
+This line of reasoning runs into issues with the Chinese room argument, as philosopher John Searle articulated, that one can copy intelligent action without interpretation or understanding through a purely functional system.
+An individual in a room with only Chinese symbols in a box with an English rule book for using the symbols in various ways may follow commands to send the symbols in a certain method without understanding the meaning of the symbols themselves.